CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/community-goals/index.md

 To achieve our mission, we bring people together to build self-empowered communities of learners.
 To this end, we have 3 community goals for achieving our mission:

-- ### We build communities that can self-educate
+### We build communities that can **self-educate**

+**Self educate** means the ability to draw on surrounding resources to learn new skills and concepts.
+In an rapidly evolving tech landscape the ability to self-educate is essential.

-- ### We build communities that can self-coordinate
+### We build communities that can self-coordinate

-- ### We build communities that can self-evaluate
+### We build communities that can self-evaluate